Sukhoi Su-30MKM

-The Sukhoi Su-30MKM (NATO reporting name: Flanker-H) is a supermaneuverable fighter of the Royal Malaysian Air Force.
+The Sukhoi Su-30MKM (NATO reporting name: Flanker-H) is a twin-engine supermaneuverable fighter of the Royal Malaysian Air Force (RMAF).
 It is a variant of the Su-30 series fighters, with many significant improvements over the original Su-30MK export version.
 The Su-30MKM was developed by the Sukhoi Design Bureau and is based on the Su-30MKI of the Indian Air Force.
-Both aircraft have common airframe, thrust vectoring engines and digital fly-by-wire system, however the MKM version differs from the MKI mainly in the composition of the onboard avionics.
+Both aircraft have common airframe, thrust vectoring engines and a digital fly-by-wire system, however the MKM version differs from the MKI mainly in the composition of the onboard avionics.
 It can carry up to 8000 kg payload over a 1296 km un-refueled combat radius.

-In 2003, the Su-30MKM was selected by the Royal Malaysian Air Force (RMAF).
+In 2003, the Su-30MKM was selected by the Royal Malaysian Air Force.
 In August 2003, during the course of President Vladimir Putin's official visit to Malaysia, the contract for the Su-30MKM aircraft was signed.
 Except for Russian MiG-29s, the RMAF has previously operated aircraft of Western origin.
-At the time of delivery the Su-30MKMs were the most advanced and heavy fighters in Southeast Asia.